CLOSED CHURCHES WITHIN THE

 the displeasure of those living in the east and south portions of the

 township.
-That same evening the
+That same evening the foundations

-is today in the parlor of a neighborhood home.
+the parlor of a neighborhood home.

 In 1848 building was successfully erected